natelgrw/retina1_model/README.md

 # ReTiNA-1: Automated LC-MS Retention Time Modeling

-ReTiNA-1 is a large open-source dataset and collection of machine learning models in active development for predicting small molecule retention times in LC-MS workflows.
+ReTiNA-1 is a large open-source dataset and collection of machine learning models under active development for predicting small molecule retention times in LC-MS workflows.

 ## ⚗️ The ReTiNA-1 Dataset